 For people who have access to HIV treatment and take it every day, as directed, HIV usually becomes a treatable chronic illness.
-Most HIV-positive people who consistently take their HIV treatment regimen can expect to live a long, healthy life with a similar life expectancy as those who are HIV-negative.
+Most HIV-positive people who consistently follow their HIV treatment regimen can expect to live a long, healthy life with a similar life expectancy as those who are HIV-negative.
 Adhering to the recommended treatment regimen also lowers the risk of infecting others.
-For all of these reasons, most doctors recommend beginning HIV treatment as soon as someone receives an HIV-positive diagnosis.
+For all of these reasons, most doctors recommend that people begin HIV treatment as soon as they receive an HIV-positive diagnosis.

-HIV treatment is usually referred to as antiretroviral treatment, or ART.
-HIV is known as a retrovirus due to the process by which it hijacks the reproductive capacity of cells.
+HIV treatment is usually referred to as antiretroviral treatment (ART), also known as antiretroviral therapy.
+HIV is known as a retrovirus due to the process by which it hijacks the way cells reproduce.
 Most viruses translate DNA into RNA, which tells the cell which proteins to produce.
-HIV is called a retrovirus due to its reversal of the process, translating its RNA into DNA and inserting it into the nucleus of the cell, which then reproduces more HIV.
-ART drugs disrupt one or more aspects of HIV's replication process.
+As a retrovirus, HIV reverses the process, translating a cell’s RNA into DNA and inserting it into the nucleus of the cell, which then reproduces more HIV.
+ART drugs disrupt one or more aspects of HIV’s replication process.

 When recommending an ART regimen, your doctor will take into account your overall health and any other health conditions you have or medications you take.
-There are guidelines in place for which regimens are best to try first, and which should be used later if the initial therapy is not effective.
+There are guidelines in place for which regimens are best to try first and which should be used later if the initial therapy isn’t effective.
 Generally, the safest regimens with the least risk for serious side effects are recommended before trying those with worse potential side effects.

-Some people with HIV participate in clinical trials to contribute to medical knowledge about HIV and have a chance to gain access to a new, experimental treatment.
+Some people with HIV participate in clinical trials, which are research studies to determine the effectiveness of new therapies.
+Participating in these trials allows you to contribute to medical knowledge about HIV and gives you a chance to try a new, experimental treatment.

 Most ART drugs work in different ways to prevent HIV from replicating in cells.
-Some ART medications prevent HIV from binding to its target immune cell, the CD4 cell.
+Some prevent HIV from binding to its target immune cell, the CD4 cell.
+Classes of ART medications, and some drugs that fall within those categories, include the following: